Preparing for a recession

 Working your side gig, cutting your spending on nonessentials or asking for more hours at work are all ways to funnel more of your income into savings.
 You’ll thank yourself later.

-10. Treat your credit score like gold
+10. Check your credit score

 Your credit score is your most valuable financial asset.
 Protect it with your life!